 Make sure you have explained to all staff the measures you are putting in place.
 Discuss with all staff any changes in place as part of these measures.

-Because some staff may be particularly anxious about returning, you may need extra systems in place to support staff wellbeing.
-Read about the:
+Some staff may remain anxious and you may need extra systems in place to support staff wellbeing.